-Inverted and taken Up to Eleven by Headbanged, where Jesus plays the drums, is a huge fan of black metal, and is apparently friends with Gaahl, an (in)famous black metal musician.
+- Inverted and taken Up to Eleven by Headbanged, where Jesus plays the drums, is a huge fan of black metal, and is apparently friends with Gaahl, an (in)famous black metal musician.
 Satan, however, hates metal and prefers easy listening - pop at the heaviest.

-Similarly, Penny Arcade has established that Jesus is "fucking metal".
+- Similarly, Penny Arcade has established that Jesus is "fucking metal".

-It should be noted that the awesomeness of Rock (and Metal) is pretty much the only point that Jesus and Satan agree on.
+- It should be noted that the awesomeness of rock (and metal) is pretty much the only point that Jesus and Satan agree on.

-In Adventurers, the electric guitar is the instrument of "dark musical arts".
+- In Adventurers!, the electric guitar is the instrument of "dark musical arts".
 Villain The Axe plays it.

-An episode of American Dad! ends with a guy proving he went to hell because he came back with a guitar with a goat skull on it.
+- An episode of American Dad! ends with a guy proving he went to hell because he came back with a guitar with a goat skull on it.

-In an episode of where Bart goes to hell in a near-death experience, the Devil amicably advises him, upon leaving, to "lie, cheat, steal, and listen to heavy metal music!"
+- In an episode of where Bart goes to hell in a near-death experience, the Devil amicably advises him, upon leaving, to "lie, cheat, steal, and listen to heavy metal music!"

 Bart: Everyone knows all the best bands are affiliated with Satan.

-The "Odyssey" segment of the "overdue library book" episode uses this for an atrocious yet hilarious punchline.
+- The "Odyssey" segment of the "overdue library book" episode uses this for an atrocious yet hilarious punchline.
 In it, Odysseus (Homer) learns that he and his crew must cross the river Styx.
 They get there and find the hordes of the undead writhing and rocking to (what else!)
 Styx's "Lady."
 Odysseus moans:

 Homer: Oh, no, this really is Hell!

-Subverted by an old Weekly World News article, which claimed that the Devil has switched to Gangsta Rap as his personal genre because he felt that rock music nowadays was for pussies.
+- Subverted by an old Weekly World News article, which claimed that the Devil has switched to Gangsta Rap as his personal genre because he felt that rock music nowadays was for pussies.

-There was a documentary about "the evils of rock and roll" called Hell's Bells, which claimed that rock musicians are possessed by the Devil when they write and/or perform their songs.
-There was a sequel, released in 2001, titled Hell's Bells 2, which suggested that many rock bands promoted LaVeyan Satanism through their general attitude, even though most of the bands they described probably had little to no actual knowledge of LaVey.
+- There was a documentary about "the evils of rock and roll" called Hell's Bells, which claimed that rock musicians are possessed by the Devil when they write and/or perform their songs.
+There was a sequel, released in 2001, titled Hell's Bells 2, which suggested that many rock bands promoted LaVeyan Satanism through their general attitude, even though most of the bands they described probably had little to no actual knowledge of LaVeynote .